-IGCSE results are shown by one of the grades A\, A, B, C, D, E, F or G indicating the standard achieved, Grade A\ being the highest and Grade G the lowest.
+Cambridge IGCSE results are shown by one of the grades A\, A, B, C, D, E, F or G indicating the standard achieved, Grade A\ being the highest and Grade G the lowest.
 'Ungraded' indicates that the candidate's performance fell short of the standard required for Grade G. 'Ungraded' will be reported on the statement of results but not on the certificate.
-For some language syllabuses CIE also reports separate oral endorsement grades on a scale of 1 to 5 (1 being the highest).